deobald/deobald.ca/src/content/essays/2025-12-31-gnome-foundation-executive-strategy-draft.md

 In the long term, broadening the base will mean bringing more app developers into GNOME.
 Show mid- to senior-level developers the joys of GTK and Libadwaita.
 Get people excited about the Linux desktop again.
 I hear it's making a comeback.

+## A Ball of Yarn

+It was widely understood that the GNOME Foundation was in trouble before I applied for the role of ED.
+Google "gnome foundation" in conjunction with any choice phrase: "problems", "steps down", "tough times", that sort of thing.
+[Here's my cover letter](/pdf/2024-12-04-gnome-foundation-ed.pdf), which has always been public.
+I wasn't shy about the fact that I knew the GNOME Foundation needed to undergo some fundamental change, and fast.
+That was why they hired me.

+I list [my job titles on LinkedIn](https://www.linkedin.com/in/steven-deobald/) as "janitor" for a reason.
+I love this stuff.

+Before I interviewed for the ED role, I asked Holly and Richard to tell me about their experiences and strategic thinking as the prior Executive Directors.
+I had a very consistent picture painted in most of my interviews: there are financial troubles and there are people troubles.
+When I joined?
+Sure enough.
+Financial troubles and people troubles.

+As one outgoing director put it, "even solving the biggest and most obvious problem only treats a symptom --- the problems are systemic."
+Systemic problems require systematic solutions because an organization is a system like any other.
+It's a puzzle to be solved.
+For 5 months, my visualization was that of a ball of yarn.
+Pull at a thread.
+Pull, pull, pull until it comes loose.
+Then pull at another thread.
+And another.
+And another.
+Repeat until the ball is untangled.

+The current board is untangling that ball of yarn.
+They're employing systematic solutions, just as I did.
+They're smart folks and they're doing a brilliant job.
+But a lot of the board's work is hard to see and it's a big ball of yarn.
+So please be patient with them.

 ## The Future

 The strategy laid out in this document describes what might be a 5- to 10-year plan.
 There will be difficult and ongoing conversations to be had about how to invest the Foundation's newfound revenue back into GNOME development.